Adam-Riet/Day-Planner/README.md

 # Day-Planner

 ## Description
-This simple and sleek webpage is a great way to stay on top of schedule.
+This simple and sleek webpage is a great way to stay on top of your schedule.
 Enter your schedule for the day based on hour blocks.
-Don't worry if you leave the page, the schedule has been saved using local storage.
+Don't worry if you leave the page, the schedule will be saved using local storage.

 ![Alt text](https://github.com/Adam-Riet/Day-Planner/blob/main/assets/images/Screenshot%202023-03-23%20at%204.27.46%20PM.png)